tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/firstdifference.md

 # Overview

 The Pooled OLS model can only be used under the assumption of independence across groups and no error term correlation over time with the independent variables.
-However, this assumption is violated in the presence of unobserved entity-specific effects, leading to omitted variable bias.
+This assumption is violated in the presence of unobserved entity-specific effects, leading to omitted variable bias.
 In such cases, a model that controls for fixed effects is more appropriate.

 The first-difference (FD) estimator is a method to address the problem of omitted variables.
 By taking the first-difference within each cross-section, it eliminates the firm-specific effects that remain constant over time.